-Earn A Pilot's LicenseEnroll in Flight Training at MMA, and become a licensed pilot in just one school year!
-With FAA-approved coursework, a full-motion flight simulator and a safe, technically advanced aircraft, the aviation program at MMA are second to none.
+Earn A Pilot's LicenseEnroll in Flight Training at MMA and become a licensed pilot!
+With FAA-approved coursework, a full-motion flight simulator and a safe, technically advanced aircraft, the aviation program at MMA is second to none.

 Why should my son learn to fly?

 Becoming a pilot is a huge accomplishment and confidence builder .. and success leads to more success!